rossmoody/cryptocons/README.md

 yarn storybook
 ```

 This will build the components within the `components` directory to `localhost:8000`.
 Any changes made to components will automatically rerender.
+Hack away.

 ### Accessibility

-Implementing icons accessibly can be tricky.
+Implementing icons accessibly can be tricky but it's important.
+Especially if you plan on putting 400+ cryptocurrency icons on a page.
 Paraphrasing from [CSS Tricks on accessible SVG implementation](https://css-tricks.com/accessible-svgs/) and [other references](https://css-tricks.com/accessible-svg-icons/), an icon can be implemented in 2 main ways.

 #### 1. Decorative